amgohan/zebra/README.md

 # Zebra ![](https://travis-ci.org/amgohan/zebra.svg?branch=master)
 DIY objects mapping and use zebra for unified way to inject mappers.
 * for the sake of performance, you do objects mapping manually and don't know how organize your mappers.
-Zebra come with a simple way to :
+Zebra come with a simple and unified way to :
   * create your mappers
   * manage one way and reverse mapping in one class
-  * register your mappers and reuse them everywhere
+  * register your mappers and reuse them anywhere in your application
   * manage deep mapping

-zebra-1.0.0.jar is only 7.8K
+zebra-1.0.0.jar is only 7.8K, require java >= 1.5

 [See the whole example with unit tests here](https://github.com/amgohan/zebra-examples/tree/master/zebra-javaonly)